Perceptions of Practice and Professional Identity Among Substance Use Prevention Professionals in Ohio: A Descriptive Qualitative Study

 Abstract

-Results: Key results included participants’ own view of their practice as holistic and focused on factors that encourage substance use as a coping mechanism rather than the behavior of substance use While professionals were amenable to multiple types of collaborations, some described a strained relationship with substance use treatment professionals.
+Results: Key results included participants’ own view of their practice as holistic and focused on factors that encourage substance use as a coping mechanism rather than the behavior of substance use.
+While professionals were amenable to multiple types of collaborations, some described a strained relationship with substance use treatment professionals.

 Keywords: Substance use prevention, Qualitative research, Professional identity, Focus groups